kirainmoe/tongfang-macos/README-en.md

 7. If you have already installed macOS Mojave on your Z7(m)-KP7(5)GZ, but you have failed to make some devices work, please refer to my post [Installing macOS Mojave on Hasee God-of-War KP7GZ](https://kirainmoe.com/blog/post/guide-on-hasee-z7-kp7gz-hackintosh-macos-mojave/).
 (But it is in Chinese :D), or you may use my whole EFI folder directly.

-8. In some cases that you meet with other problems are not referred by README, please open an issue.
+8. In some cases that you meet with other problems are not referred in README, please open an issue.
 About the issue format please see [Question part](#question).

 9. When you are use the config from this repo, you have read and known the tip content above.
-Some negative effects(incluing: failed installation, devices not working, failed system boot, even the damage of device) result from your mistake shoule be afforded by yourself.
+Some negative effects(incluing: failed installation, devices not working, failed system boot, even the damage of device) result from your mistake should be afforded by yourself.

 # Info